AkumaRod/Legion_7.3.5-Project-Info/README.md

 - Stormstout Brewery
 - Temple Jade Serpent

-Working MoP Raids: (Every Raids are Scripted on every modes)
+Working MoP Raids: (All Raids are Scripted on All modes)
 - Heart Of Fear (Need additional fixes trough DataBase - DMG/Armor/Auras)
 - Mogushan Vault (Need additional fixes trough DataBase - DMG/Armor/Auras)

-Working MOP World Bosses: (Every WBs are Scripted)
+Working MOP World Bosses: (All WBs are Scripted)
 -  Oondasta
 -  Galion
 -  Sha of Anger

-Working WoD dungeons: (Every Dungeons are Scripted on every modes)
+Working WoD dungeons: (All Dungeons are Scripted on All modes)
 - Bloodmaul Slag Mines
 - Everbloom
 - Shadowmoon Burial Grounds

-Working WoD Raids: (Every Raids are Scripted on every modes)
+Working WoD Raids: (All Raids are Scripted on All modes)
 - Highmaul

-Working Legion dungeons: (Every Dungeons are Scripted on every modes)
+Working Legion dungeons: (All Dungeons are Scripted on All modes)

 Legion World Bosses (Scripted)
 - Nithogg